LEAWIND/Third-Person-Perspective/README.md

 * **Smooth Perspective Switching** Smooth transition between first and third person perspectives
 * **Disable Anytime** If the mod causes issues, you can disable it anytime in-game through the configuration menu or hotkey, reverting to the original third-person perspective
-* **Client Side Only** No need to install on server.
-So you can join servers with this mod.

 <div align=center>
 <details>